Your Rights & Voting Info

 How do I provide proper identification with my voter registration?

 Prospective voters typically provide a valid New York State driver’s license number or the last four digits of a Social Security Number.
-First time registrants registering by mail may also register by providing a copy of: a valid photo ID, a current utility bill, a bank statement, a government check, or certain other government documentation that shows your name and address.
+First time registrants registering by mail or in person may also register by providing a copy of: a valid photo ID, a current utility bill, a bank statement, a government check, or certain other government documentation that shows your name and address.
 More information about identification is available at www.vote411.org.

 How do I change the address or name on my voter registration?